Danny10ison/Simple_book_management_system/README.md

 #  Structure
+My work folder is the backend which is structured as follows:

 database - Database setup

 models - Data models

+templates - Contains my website templates

+routers - Contains my api routes

-templates - Contains the main webpage which is the index.html
+static - Contains the favicon.ico file

-main.py - Main operational file for running FastAPI.
+main.py - Main operational file for running the FastAPI application

+configure.py - Contain my application configurations

 # How to run
+Basically there are two ways of running this application.

+**RUNNING WITH DOCKER(Main)**
+NB: One must have docker installed and make sure docker is running

+- Configure your postgres database configuration.
+Also make sure you use the name of the postgres database image(db) as your postgres_host
+- In the Simple_book_management_system directory run docker-compose up -d or docker-compose up --build inorder to build and run your application

+**RUNNING WITHOUT DOCKER(Alternative)**
+-Ensure that the postgres database configuration setting postgres_host must be localhost

-Create virtual environment
+-Create virtual environment

-Activate virtual environment
+-Activate virtual environment

-Install requirements pip3 install -r requirements.txt
+-Install requirements by running pip3 install -r requirements.txt

-Run project python3 -m uvicorn main:app --reload
+-Navigate into the backend directory and run uvicorn main:app --reload